krullgit/Farmero---Satellite-Image-Processing/README.md

 ## Content

 The project is divided into four parts: 0.
-Dokumentation 1.
+Documentation 1.
 App (Frontend, Android Studio) 2.
 Backend (NodeJS, Python) 3.
 Disease prediction (Tensorflow, Keras, Python) and 4.
 Docker(Hosting the backend on GCP)

 ## 0. Documentation